 A cue stick is long straight rod that can be wooden or made of other material that is use to hit the balls on the table.
 In most clubs, there are rack cues that are provided for beginners to learn with.
 Once you are good to go, you can buy you preferred cue stick and use it in your games.

-Before using your cue, you need to chalk the tip.
-You can do this using a fresh chalk before hitting the ball for the best result.
+Before using your cue, you need to chalk the tip .
+You can do this with the best pool chalk before hitting the ball for the best result.

 To POT a ball is to put it in a pocket and ensure it is in there.

 If you do anything that is against the rules, you have committed a FOUL